 It looks like a whiteboard, but Smartboards are huge digital drawing areas where we can create stunning visual notes.
 These incredible educational tools are installed in many offices and workspaces and we can use them to their full potential!
 Participants can even sign up to view Smartboard drawings remotely on their devices.

 Can you imagine visual notes in virtual reality?
 With Tilt Brush, now that’s possible.
 The entire room of a conference can turn into a canvas for visual notes and participants can literally walk through your content to experience it.

 Digital visual notes provide a quick and easy way to share content with your audience.
-We can save an image as soon as it’s finished, and upload to your sharing platform such as Dropbox or Google drive.
+We save the image as soon as it’s finished and upload to sharing platforms such as Dropbox or Google Drive.
 Then you can tweet, ‘gram, or email your audience with digital copies of your visual notes, reminding them of the powerful ideas they just experienced!

 Interested in learning how to take visual notes, digitally or otherwise?
 Join our team for a custom workshop!